nullscreen/yt/README.md

 indicating the full version in your Gemfile (~> *major*.*minor*.*patch*) guarantees that your project won’t occur in any error when you `bundle update` and a new version of Googol is released.

+Remember that you need to set up a Google app and include its credentials in order for the gem to work (see above).
+In a Rails project, for instance, you can do so by writing the following code in `config/initializer/googol.rb`:

+    Googol::ClientTokens.client_id = '…'
+    Googol::ClientTokens.client_secret = '…'
+    Googol::ServerTokens.server_key = '…'

+replacing the ellipses with your app values from the Google Developers Console.

 Why you should use Googol…
 --------------------------